 Instructions

-- Mash the banana fully.
+• Mash the banana fully.
 Mix in the peanut butter and combine.
 Add the oats, cocoa powder, collagen peptides, chia seed, vanilla, cinnamon and sea salt.
 Stir to combine.
 Pour in the almond milk and stir until fully combined.

-- Pour into 2 mason jars or bowls.
+• Pour into 2 mason jars or bowls.
 Cover and allow to sit in the fridge overnight, or for at least 4 hours.

-- Enjoy as is, with cacao nibs!
+• Enjoy this delicious recipe as is, or with cacao nibs!

 Nutrition

-If you try this chocolate peanut butter overnight oats recipe, I’d love it if you left a star rating and comment below letting me know how it turned out!
+If you try this healthy chocolate peanut butter overnight oats recipe, I’d love it if you left a star rating and comment below letting me know how it turned out!

 XO